2022 Russian debt default

-Russia defaulted on part of its foreign currency denominated debt on June 27, 2022 (because the money got stuck in Euroclear), its first such default since 1918 (in 1998 it was ruble-denominated bonds).
+Russia defaulted on part of its foreign currency denominated debt on 27 June 2022, because of funds being stuck in Euroclear Bank.
+This was its first such default since 1918, which involved ruble-denominated bonds, not foreign currency debt.
 Before that, on 2 June, Russia defaulted on the 30-day interest, incorrectly not counting interest for the grace period, but a failure to pay $1.9 million was not sufficient to trigger a cross-default across other instruments, because the minimum threshold is an amount of at least $75 million, according to documents for other Russian eurobonds.
+The default occurred due to technicalities as the payment in dollars was impossible due to the sanctions by US and EU authorities, but did not mark an actual lack of capability to pay its debts.

 Background

 The United States Treasury Department in February 2022 moved to cut off Russia from the global economy after the 2022 Russian invasion of Ukraine, announcing that it would immobilize Russian central bank assets that are held in the United States and impose sanctions on the Russian Direct Investment Fund.
 The $284 billion or more in frozen assets is nearly half of the $585 billion that Russia had stockpiled as of June 2021.

 The Biden administration initially allowed Russia to continue to repurpose the substantial funds it has kept in U.S. financial institutions to make required payments on its sovereign debt.
 But on April 4, the Treasury Department banned Russia from withdrawing funds held in US banks to pay off its debt obligations.

 On 4 April 2022, Russia technically defaulted on its foreign debt by failing to pay its obligations in US dollars (and after the grace period it actually defaulted because it did not pay 30 days grace period interest of around 1.9 million USD).
-On 8 April, the credit agency S&P Global predicted that Russia will inevitably be in "selective default on foreign currency obligations" (NR rating after CC rating) because it tried to pay obligations on dollar denominated debt in rubles, which could not be converted into "dollars equivalent to the originally due amounts", since every government can just "print money" in the currency it controls (no money is actually printed, i.e. the US can create new virtual money in USD, since the Federal Reserve can purchase federal US Treasury bonds, banks can then draw on the reserve, so more money is "created").
+On 8 April, the credit agency S&P Global predicted that Russia will inevitably be in "selective default on foreign currency obligations" (NR rating after CC rating) because it tried to pay obligations on dollar denominated debt in rubles, which could not be converted into "dollars equivalent to the originally due amounts", since every government can just "print money" in the currency it controls.
 A selective default occurs if a borrower defaults on specific (foreign, or more accurately, "foreign currency") obligations but not all of its debt.

 Two dollar denominated bonds issued by the Russian government matured on 4 April 2022.
 On 5 April, Russia attempted to pay its bondholders with dollars from $600 million of reserves held in US banks, but these were blocked by the US as part of the sanctions against Russia for its invasion of Ukraine.